If your strings sound dull, suffer from poor intonation, are hard to keep in tune or look rustier than a fisherman’s lunchbox, replace them.

 Oh, and never fit steel strings to a classical guitar.
 Most nylon-strung guitars don’t have trussrods to protect their necks from the increased tension of steel strings, which means the neck on your guitar will warp.

-With that out the way, here's how to restring your nylon-string, classical style…
+With that out the way, here's how to restring your nylon-string guitar, classical style…

 1. Remove and replace